lewis-kori/gridsome-portfolio/content/blog/new-site-with-gridsome.md

 1. The design was highly inspired by [Brittany Chiang's](https://brittanychiang.com/) Gatsby site.

-2. The [gridsome starter blog source code](https://github.com/lewis-kori/gridsome-starter-blog) gave me a lot of insight where documentation lacked.
+2. The [gridsome starter blog source code](https://github.com/lewis-kori/gridsome-starter-blog) gave me a lot of insight into where documentation lacked.